EU Green Claims Directive: Latest Guide

 Key takeaways

-This directive builds upon the EU's Directive on ‘Empowering Consumers for the Green transition’’ providing more specific rules for environmental claims, going beyond the general ban on misleading advertising.
+The Green Claims Directive builds upon the EU's Directive on ‘Empowering Consumers for the Green transition’ that already prohibits misleading advertising.
+And the Green Claims Directive now provides more specific rules for environmental claims’’

-• Enhance environmental protection and accelerate the green transition towards a circular, clean, and climate-neutral EU.
+• Boost environmental protection and speed up the transition to a circular, clean, and climate-neutral EU.

-• Strengthen legal clarity for environmental claims, create a level playing field within the EU market, and boost competitiveness for businesses committed to sustainability.
+• Clarify rules for environmental claims, create a level playing field on the EU market, boost competitiveness for businesses committed to sustainability

 The requirements of the Green Claims Directive in short: